Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 In relation to liability under environmental laws, only the owner or possessor of the real estate may be liable for any pollution caused to the real estate (see 2.7 Soil Pollution or Environmental Contamination).
 A lender holding or enforcing security cannot be liable under environmental laws if the lender has not actively participated in the decision-making and operations of the borrower.

 Provided that the relevant security interest has been perfected properly, the security interest will not be declared void if the borrower becomes insolvent.
-It should, however, be noted that any security interest granted and/or perfected after the actual day the relevant debt has been incurred and over which the security has been granted, may be subject to claw-back under the Recovery Act (758/1991, as amended).
+It should, however, be noted that any security interest granted and/or perfected after the actual day the relevant debt has been incurred, and over which the security has been granted, may be subject to claw-back under the Recovery Act (758/1991, as amended).
 A claim for recovery may be made in a district court by the bankruptcy estate administration or by a creditor who has notified the estate of its claim.
 The suspect periods are (with some exceptions) calculated from the date of the application for bankruptcy, reorganisation or attachment, as applicable.

-To date, there have been very few practical implications of this since most real estate financings are euro-denominated.
+There have been very few practical implications of this since most real estate financings are euro-denominated.

 Zoning and planning decisions regulate how and for what purpose a certain area may be used (eg, residential, industrial or recreational).
 Furthermore, general plans and, in particular, detailed local plans contain specific rules on the maximum number of floors, floor space, and location of buildings, among other things.

 The legislative and government controls that are typically applicable to the design, appearance and method of construction of new buildings or the refurbishment of an existing building are mainly the same as those that apply to planning and zoning.
 The local detailed plan sets out which areas can be built and under what conditions, as well as whether or not buildings and areas are to be preserved and how they are to be preserved, if applicable.